AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    :param str SBML: the contents of an SBML document
    :rtype: str

 .. method:: RoadRunner.getCurrentSBML()
    :module: RoadRunner

-   Returns the current state of the model in the form of an SBML string.

-   That is the SBML will reflect the current state of the model and not the original SBML that was loaded into RoadRunner.
+   Returns the SBML with the current model parameters.
+   This is different than :meth:`getSBML()` which returns the original SBML.
+   This may optionally up or down-convert the document to a different version, if the level and version arguments are non-zero.
+   If both arguments are zero, then the document is left alone and the original version is returned.

    :rtype: str